kart81/mini/README.md

 * Add dark/light theme toggle
 * Add analog clock version
-* Add drag-and-drop support for tasks
+* Add animations or sound effects
-* Add deadlines and reminders
+* Add categories or priorities in To-Do List

 ---

 ## 🤝 Contributing

+Contributions are welcome!
-Feel free to fork this project and improve it!
-Pull requests are welcome.
+Feel free to fork this repo, improve it, and submit a pull request.

 ---

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.

 ---